 Strategic Resources Chief - Renee Orr

 Renee Orr has more than 25 years of experience with the Department of the Interior.
-She is a senior executive on the Bureau of Ocean Energy Management leadership team.
+She is a senior executive on the BOEM leadership team.
 As the Chief of the Office of Strategic Resources, Ms. Orr oversees development and implementation of the Nation's offshore oil and gas and marine mineral leasing programs.
 She oversees the assessment of the Nation's offshore oil and gas resources as well as ensuring that the Nation receives fair market value for these valuable assets.
 She earned her Bachelor of Arts degrees in Economics and History from Metropolitan State College in Denver and completed the Department of Interior's Senior Executive Service Candidate Development Program in 2001.

 Renewable Energy Program Manager - James F. (Jim) Bennett